Bobalik announces retirement as clerk in Sturgis Township

 Bobalik also has served as a township trustee and a member and chairman of the planning commission.

 In December 2022, Bobalik told the board of trustees about his intention to retire.
-In the interim, Mark Bowen formally applied for the position, and was appointed as deputy clerk.
-Bobalik recommends that Bowen step into the clerk’s role to complete the term, which expires in November 2024.
+Since that time, Mark Bowen formally applied for the position, and was appointed as deputy clerk.
+Bobalik recommends that Bowen to step into the clerk’s role to complete the term, which expires in November 2024.

 “(Bowen) has been actively involved in learning the duties of the clerk for the past several months,” Bobalik said.